Kleiner Perkins

 Series D in 2013

-Ador, based in Seattle, is a leading provider of a social commerce platform that connects consumers aged 13 to 30 through various forms of engagement, including entertainment, shopping, content sharing, and social networking.
-The company has built a membership community of millions across 195 countries, rewarding its users with PTZ® (points) for their participation, such as collecting, sharing, shopping, and influencing their peers.
-Members can use these points to reduce prices on a wide range of products, including fashion, beauty, home decor, electronics, and entertainment available in the Ador Store.
-Founded by Kathy Savitt, a former technology and retail executive, Ador is backed by notable investors including Liberty Media Corporation, Kleiner Perkins Caufield & Byers, DAG Ventures, and Live Nation Entertainment.
-The company's aim is to transform how individuals discover and consume products and content through innovative social expression.
+Ador, based in Seattle, is a leading social commerce platform that connects consumers aged 13 to 30 through a unique blend of social networking, entertainment, shopping, and content sharing.
+Founded by former technology and retail executive Kathy Savitt, the company has built a membership community of millions across 195 countries.
+Ador rewards its members with points for engaging in various activities, such as collecting, sharing, and influencing their peers.
+These points can be redeemed for discounts on a range of products, including fashion, beauty, home decor, electronics, and entertainment, available in the Ador Store.
+The company aims to transform how consumers discover and engage with products and content, fostering a dynamic online community.

 Nextdoor